 2017 saw Sacha releasing his second full-length record Duplex, "co-piloted" with Todd Rittmann (Dead Rider; U.S. Maple) and James Sanger (Dido; Siobhán Donaghy).
 A feature in the Chicago Reader's Gossip Wolf described it as "George Michael fronting far-out jam band Gong in a Broadway-style revue."
 BBC Radio 6's Fresh on the Net continued the 80s references with Kate Bush, Rick Astley, and Pet Shop Boys.

-Sacha cites industry singers Emily Bindiger and Judi Vinar as both friends and mentors.
+Sacha cites industry singers Emily Bindiger and Judi Vinar as both friends, collaborators, and mentors.
 Much of their artistry and spirit shapes him not only as a performer, but as a teacher in his own right.
-Sacha coaches voice and piano to students and clients of various backgrounds privately, as an arts partner at the Berger Park Cultural Center, and as a teaching artist at Walter Payton College Prep.
-He is a proud alumnus of both the Perpich Center For Arts Education and McNally Smith College of Music, where he received a BM in Contemporary Vocal Performance.

 Aside from music, Sacha cares deeply about human rights, our planet, and empathy.
 His perfect date would have to be April 25th, it's not too hot not too cold.
 (All you need is a light jacket.)
 Sacha also enjoys reading cookbooks as novels (his bookshelf near-being a load-bearing wall at this point), watching reruns of The Dick Van Dyke Show, doodling with vintage Crayola crayons, and oh how he could dedicate more time to do a proper load of laundry.